replicatedhq/kURL/CONTRIBUTING.md

     sudo ./install.sh
     ```
     *NOTE: `install.sh` runs are idempotent, consecutive runs on changed spec will update kURL installation.*

+### Cleaning up(teardown)

+Currently, it is **not** possible to clean up everything that is installed or modified by kURL.
+There is a best effort script that can be run with `sudo bash ./tasks.sh reset`, but it is not always perfect.
+Ideally you will need a new instance/VM for each test scenario.

+Contributions and bug reports for things that the reset script does not currently handle are welcomed.

+**NOTE** You can run `make clean` to clean up the `build/` directory locally.

 ### Running local test versions of Object store and kURL API server